RSHQ Mine Rescue Personnel Medicals

 Advantages of partnering with Boncentric

-Experienced Clinical Team
+Experienced Clinical Governance

 Frequently Asked Questions

-Summary of Mine Rescue (ERT) Medicals
+Summary of RSHQ Mine Rescue / Emergency Response Team (ERT) Medicals

 Participating in mine rescue operations requires personnel to endure physically and mentally challenging conditions, often in harsh and hazardous environments.